Rock 'n' Roll High School Forever: Plot

 Mag makes friends with Tabatha at this point, after a misunderstanding and they begin to hang out together.
 However, in the new RHSSSP program, the school is made into (as Vadar describes it) a school-wide detention hall.
 Their efforts to get the Pursuit of Happiness tickets are made useless, as Vadar and her monitors assault Screaming Steve and the Rock TV crew.
 Then, as punishment (for nothing at all it would seem) they are given four days of detention.
 At this point, Jesse is infuriated by the sentence, and vows revenge on Vadar, spurring The Eradicators to begin fighting back to protest, and they vow to play at the prom.

-Enlisting the help of Eaglebauer, a business man who seems to work out of one of the bathrooms in the school to disrupt the school in any way possible, such as selling test answers and other services that clearly violate school policy.
+They enlist the help of Eaglebauer, a business man who seems to work out of one of the bathrooms in the school to disrupt the school in any way possible, such as selling test answers and other services that clearly violate school policy.
 He rigs the auditions for the school prom, and they enact his plan, winning the audition in the absence of Vadar.
 Thinking they're on drugs, Vadar institutes drug tests which provides no solution to dealing with the Eradicators.
-However, they are set up by Vadar, Whitney and Marget and made unable to participate through vandalism of school property (and planting Evidence in the lockers of the four).
+However, they are set up by Vadar, Whitney and Margaret and made unable to participate through vandalism of school property (and planting evidence in the lockers of the four).

 Vowing to get even, they go to even greater lengths than before to get vengeance, and use video cameras this time around, taping numerous embarrassing situations, such as Bob and Margaret cheating on Whitney and Donovan, Whitney projectile vomiting on a teacher, Donovan posing with women's underwear, and Vadar having an intimate moment with a submissive slave in her office.
 They also trick the band Zillion Kisses, getting them to set up and wait in the school's storage room during the prom.
 The Eradicators meanwhile make their appearance at the prom.
 Upon the appearance of the Yupettes, the Eradicators begin playing the video tapes that they've managed to record over the previous week.

 Severely embarrassing (and causing infighting among the Yupettes) the Yupettes and Vadar, the situation causes Vadar to go on a homicidal rampage.
 Driving her car through the school grounds, she has no regard for the safety of anyone on the school grounds.
 During the aftermath, she tries to kill The Eradicators, as well as Eaglebauer, and even substitute teacher Rita.
 Not so easily defeated, however, the Eradicators continue to fight back even against the vehicular attempt at manslaughter, and slick a section of the school with chemical extinguishers, which cause Vadar to crash into the school, causing it to explode, and the school catches fire for the second time in 12 years.

 During the final sequence, when everyone is witnessing the destruction of the school something emerges from the fire, which quickly turns out to be a flaming tire (which no one attempts to stop, and continues rolling even after the credits finish rolling).